ESPRI-Mod/hermes-client/docs/usage.rst

 prodiguer-client-metrics-rename
 ----------------------------

-Renames a set of metrics.
+Renames a set of simulation metrics.

 **-g, --group**